Monsieur-Nico/textConvert/docs/ADDING_FUNCTION.md

 ---

 By following these steps, your new function will be fully integrated, documented, and tested in the textConvert library.
+Keeping all documentation up to date ensures a great experience for all users and contributors.